 Cool Melons – Turn to Frogs!
 The Life and Poems of Issa by Matthew Gollub, illustrated by Kazuko G. Stone

 Learn about Haiku through the poems of celebrated Japanese poet Issa who was born in 1763.
 Japanese school children all study Issa the way American children learn about Robert Frost.
 Issa’s poetry reflects his love of the natural world, much like Misuzu Kaneko.

 The Dreamer by Pam Muñoz Ryan, illustrated by Peter Sis

 This, her latest work, is about Paul Neruda, the 1971 Nobel Laureate for Literature.
-Neruda, who was born and raised in Chile, is considered one of the most important literary poets of the twentieth century, but is also known as the poet of the people because of his ability to connect his poetry in ways that every day people could relate to.
+Neruda, who was born and raised in Chile, is considered one of the most important literary poets of the twentieth century but is also known as the poet of the people because of his ability to connect his poetry in ways that everyday people could relate to.
 He is also considered the most widely read poet in the world.

 Paul Neruda’s childhood is the focal point of Ryan’s fictionalized novel.
-With regard to passion, Paul’s interest and gift for words was not embraced by his domineering and controlling father.
+With regard to passion, Paul’s interest and gift for words were not embraced by his domineering and controlling father.
 His brother’s gift for classical voice was also rejected by their father in an effort to steer his sons into careers in engineering or medicine.
 Neruda’s mother died when he was very young, and the novel seems to indicate that they were similar in spirit. [chapter book, ages 9 and up]

 p.s.
 Here’s another great post about books about poets.